Bond set at combined $1M after Michigan parents enter pleas

 Asked if school officials may potentially be charged, McDonald said: “The investigation’s ongoing.”

-White reported from Detroit.
-Associated Press journalist Mike Householder in Detroit and David Eggert in Lansing, Mich., also contributed to this report.
+Foody reported from Chicago Associated Press journalists Ed White and Mike Householder in Detroit; David Eggert in Lansing, Mich., and John O’Connor in Springfield, Ill., also contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.